 Conversational chatbots’ various level of answers

-But even if you’re planning on deploying, or already using, a NLP conversational chatbot, your bot can reach different “levels” of conversation.
+But even if you’re planning on deploying, or already using, a chatbot using conversational AI technology, your bot can reach different “levels” of conversation.
 Let’s take a specific case as an example and explain what these different stages look like.

-Let’s say your company has developed a NLP conversational chatbot that is used internally in order to answer employees questions about various Human Resources matters.
+Let’s say your company has developed an NLP conversational chatbot that is used internally in order to answer employees’ questions about various Human Resources matters.
 A team member would like to know how many days of annual leave he has left and he asks the chatbot.

-The first level of answer consists in telling the employee where he can find that information, typically on his pay slip or on an HR software.
+The first level of answer consists in telling the employee where he can find that information, typically on his payslip or on HR software.
 This is the most simple and basic level of conversation that can be reached pretty easily when deploying a conversational chatbot.

 Finally the third level of answer, which is much more advanced, allows the chatbot to automatically and seamlessly log the employee onto the HR software in order for him to directly access the information he needs.
 The bot can even prompt the employee to request some annual leave via a calendar or a form, without having to leave the chat platform.
 This stage obviously implies that the conversational chatbot can integrate with third parties platforms or softwares in order to be able to retrieve the information into another system.
 That’s one of the technological prerequisites for the bot to offer this type of interaction and service.